dmbarbour/awelon/AboutAO.md

         1/3        (rational)
         0xca7f00d  (hexadecimal)

 In all cases, these are understood as exact rational numbers.
-Additionally, AO tags numbers with units, represented as a sorted list of `(dtext * number)` pairs, terminated by number 1.
+Additionally, AO tags numbers with units, represented as a sorted list of `(dlabel * number)` pairs.

         1.4e2`kg*m/s^2
         1/3`apple